-This article was originally published under the title "I Got 99 Problems but a GMO Ain't One " in FrankenFoodFacts, a blog by Layla Katiraee, who holds a Ph.D. in molecular genetics from the University of Toronto and is a senior scientist in product development at a human genetics instrumentation company in California.
+This article was originally published under the title "I Got 99 Problems but a GMO Ain't One " in FrankenFoodFacts, a blog by Layla Katiraee, who holds a Ph.D. in molecular genetics from the University of Toronto.
 All opinions and views expressed are her own.
 You can follow her on Twitter at @BiochicaGMO.
 Her LinkedIn profile is here.